20shaked20/DirectedWeigthedGraph_2/README.md

 ## Approach

-This assignment is essentially a "copy" of this(https://github.com/20shaked20/DirectedWeightedGraph) but in python, the idea is for us to familiarize ourselves with the workings of both java and python and as such we didnt have to think too hard on the algorithms, but rather on the implementation differences in python vs in java.</br>
+This assignment is essentially a "copy" of [this assignment](https://github.com/20shaked20/DirectedWeightedGraph) but in python, the idea is for us to familiarize ourselves with the workings of both java and python and as such we didnt have to think too hard on the algorithms, but rather on the implementation differences in python vs in java.</br>

 Despite this we felt the need to improve on our TSP solution and experimented with different algorithms, one such attempted solution was with Simulated Annealing - a basic machine learning algorithm, unfortunetly this attempt was flawed, and due to to time restrictions we decided to use a more naive and simple approach, a greedy algorithm that guarantee's (heuristically) a feasible solution.
  </br>